 Curricular Practical Training

 Curricular Practical Training (CPT) is a temporary employment authorization for F-1 international students who are currently pursuing a program of study at SJSU and want to gain practical training in their major fields of study.
 CPT may be authorized for a paid or unpaid position.
-Employment on CPT may include internships, practicums, cooperative education and other types of off-campus employment.
-Most CPT positions are off-campus; however, there are also a limited number of jobs located on-campus that require CPT authorization.
+CPT may be granted for internships, service practicums, cooperative education, and service learning activities.
+CPT employment is considered an academic experience and needs to be integral to the student's field of study.

 Although gaining practical training is a valuable complement to a student's education, the primary purpose of F-1 status is full-time study.
 As a result, F-1 students are encouraged to focus on their academic success and ensure that CPT employment activities do not interfere with the primary purpose of their stay in the U.S.

 PLEASE NOTE: If you are in your final semester, you must register for at least one course required to complete your degree program in addition to the CPT course.
 Unless it is a requirement of your degree program to complete an internship in order to graduate, you may not enroll in only a CPT course during your final semester.
 This also applies to students graduating during the summer when enrollment is not required.

 Tutorial on the CPT Eligibility and Application Process.

 - Currently in F-1 status and pursuing a degree program at SJSU.

 - Currently in good academic standing (minimum cumulative GPA of 3.0 for graduate, 2.0 for undergraduate), and making normal progress toward degree completion.

 - Transfer students are not eligible for CPT in their first semester at SJSU.